0xTCG/aldy/README.rst

 - Aldy might mistakenly call *CYP2D6*\*4 as *CYP2D6*\*139 due to the near-similarity of these alleles, especially when the coverage is low.
 I suggest double-checking any \*139 call.
   You can track this issue here: https://github.com/0xTCG/aldy/issues/50.

+- *CYP2A6*\*46 is disabled and will be detected as *CYP2A6*\*1 (its previous designation) because it is solely distinguished by the *CYP2A7* 3'UTR retention.
+Aldy is currently unable to detect this retention.

+- *CYP2D7* exon 9 retention is also tricky, and sometimes it might not be detected due to low or uneven coverage when calling *CYP2D6* alleles.

 Acknowledgments
 ===============